 5. Use toilet bowl tablets.
 There are many different varieties of tablets to drop into the toilet tank to dissolve over time and help clean your toilet.
 If you don’t mind using some chemicals in your cleaning, this is a great place to choose a tablet that contains bleach to help sanitize and keep mold at bay in your toilet bay.
 While these don’t clean your toilet, they do help it stay cleaner longer between your actual scrubbing.

 6. Teach children about why cleanliness is important.
 One important part of being able to easily clean kids bathrooms is helping them understand why things being clean is so important.
 The bathroom being clean is most important since it is where you use the toilet, but nearby also do things like wash your body, face and even brush your teeth.
 Transferring germs is a hazard in such close quarters, so cleaning is even more important.
 Talk to your kids about germs, illness and how keeping things clean can prevent them from feeling bad.

 7. Clean while they are in the bath.
 This is the method that my grandma and mother taught me to use.
-While your child is in the bathtub (as long as they are a bit older and just need some supervision), use the time to wipe down counters, clean the toilet or even wipe down shower walls with natural cleaning products.
+While your child is in the bathtub (as long as they are a bit older and just need some supervision), use the time to wipe down counters, clean the toilet or even wipe down shower walls with natural cleaning product.
 Don’t neglect your child in the process.
 Use common sense to know if your child at age 3-4 is okay for you to clean while you are there a step or two away should they need you.

 These ways to easily clean kids bathrooms will help you to stay on top of a chore that is often a frustration for many moms and dads.
 Focus on keeping things picked up and wiped down regularly so it will never be a really tough job to tackle.